antonfirsov/docs/2023/02-Feb/dotnet-8-preview-1/dotnet-8-preview-1.md

 .NET developers can use container images to package and deploy their applications in a lightweight, portable format that runs across different environments and can be easily deployed to the cloud.
 Preview 1 includes the following improvements in how container images can be used for .NET applications:

-**Update default Linux distro to Debian 12**: Container images now use Debian 12 (Bookworm) the LTS (Long-term support) version that shipped earlier this year.
-In order to give our community plenty of time for the transition, we try to adopt it with Preview 1.
+**Update default Linux distro to Debian 12**:.NET container images now use [Debian 12 (Bookworm)](https://www.debian.org/releases/bookworm/), which we [expect to be released mid-2023](https://lists.debian.org/debian-devel-announce/2023/02/msg00003.html).
+[Debian is used for convenience tags like `8.0`](https://github.com/dotnet/dotnet-docker/blob/main/documentation/supported-tags.md#multi-platform-tags) and Debian-specific tags like `8.0-bookworm-slim`.

 **Tagging change**: .NET 8 preview container images will use the `8.0-preview` tag (not `8.0`) and transition to `8.0` with the Release Candidate releases.
 The goal of this approach is to more clearly describe preview releases as such.
 This change was made based on a [community request](https://github.com/dotnet/dotnet-docker/issues/3531).